Fred Astaire: Marriage and family

+Interests and politics

-Intensely private, Fred Astaire was rarely seen on the Hollywood social scene.
+Intensely private, Astaire was rarely seen on the Hollywood social scene.
 Instead, he devoted his spare time to his family and his hobbies, which included horse racing, playing the drums, songwriting, and golfing.
 He was good friends with David Niven, Randolph Scott, Clark Gable and Gregory Peck.
 Niven described him as "a pixie—timid, always warm-hearted, with a penchant for schoolboy jokes."
 In 1946, his horse Triplicate won the Hollywood Gold Cup and San Juan Capistrano Handicap.
 He remained physically active well into his eighties.
 He took up skateboarding in his late seventies and was awarded a life membership in the National Skateboard Society.
-At seventy-eight, he broke his left wrist while skateboarding in his driveway.
-He also had an interest in boxing and true crime.
+At 78, he broke his left wrist while skateboarding in his driveway.

 Always immaculately turned out, Astaire and Cary Grant were called "the best-dressed actor[s] in American movies".
 Astaire remained a male fashion icon even into his later years, eschewing his trademark top hat, white tie, and tails, which he hated.
 Instead, he favored a breezy casual style of tailored sport jackets, colored shirts, and slacks—the latter usually held up by the distinctive use of an old tie or silk scarf in place of a belt.